 Keywords: population pharmacodynamics, population pharmacokinetics, sedation, modeling, benzodiazepine

 Citation: Zhou Y, Hu P, Huang Y, Sang N, Song K, Wang H, Wen J, Jiang J and Chen X (2018) Population Pharmacokinetic/Pharmacodynamic Model-Guided Dosing Optimization of a Novel Sedative HR7056 in Chinese Healthy Subjects.
 Front.
 Pharmacol.
 9:1316. doi: 10.3389/fphar.2018.01316

 Received: 02 August 2018; Accepted: 29 October 2018;

 Reviewed by:Bernd Meibohm, University of Tennessee Health Science Center, United States

 Zhihao Liu, University of Illinois at Chicago, United States

 Kazuya Ishida, Biogen Idec, United States

-Copyright © 2018 Zhou, Wen, Hu, Wang and Jiang.
+Copyright © 2018 Zhou, Hu, Huang, Sang, Song, Wang, Wen, Jiang and Chen.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.